phoenixframework/phoenix_live_dashboard/guides/ecto_stats.md

 live_dashboard "/dashboard", ecto_repos: [MyApp.Repo]
 ```

 You want to list all repositories that connect to distinct databases.
 For example, if you have both `MyApp.Repo` and `MyApp.RepoAnother` but they connect to the same database, there is no benefit in listing both.
-Remember only Ecto repositories running on `Ecto.Adapters.Postgres` or `Ecto.Adapters.MyXQL` are currently supported.
+Repositories running on `Ecto.Adapters.Postgres`, `Ecto.Adapters.MyXQL`, or `Ecto.Adapters.SQLite3` are detected automatically.
+To customize the queries used for a repository, see [Overriding the info module](#overriding-the-info-module).

 If you want to disable the "Ecto Stats" option altogether, set `ecto_repos: []`.